alihyder727/hyder_snap/README.md

 Athena++ Atmospheric Dynamics Code

-## Coding conventions
+## Coding Style Guide
 ### Functions
 1. If a function returns more than one elementary variables, pass pointers as arguments.
-1. If a function returns complex quantities, pass reference.
+1. If a function returns complex variables, pass references.
 1. The returned variables are normally placed in the first few arguments in a function
    - Exception #1: In MPI calls, the send argument is always placed in the first.
-1. Function name should a concatenated verb phrase with the verb having all lowercase letters and all dependent words capitalizing the first letter.
+1. Function names should begin with a lowercase verb indicating the action and dependent words using initial capitals.
-   - Exception #1: conversion function can named with either capitalized names or uncaptialized names to preserve symmetry.
+   - Exception #1: conversion function can be named with either capitalized names or uncaptialized names to preserve symmetry.
 An example is *deg2rad*.
 It is allowed to use either *2* or *To* in the name of the conversion function.
    - Exception #2: if a function name is a single verb, the verb should be capitalized.
 An example is *Vectorize*.
-   - Exception #3: C function name can be a lowercase verb phrase concatenated by *underscores*.
+   - Exception #3: C function names can be lowercase verb phrases concatenated by *underscores*.

 ### Classes and structures
-1. Class/structure name is a concatenated nominal phrase capitalizaing the first letter of each word.
+1. Class/structure names should be contatenated noun phrases capitalizating the first letter.
-1. Class/structure name should be in singular form.
+1. Class/structure names should be in singular form.
-1. Class/structure name should not have *underscores* in the name.
+1. Class/structure names should not have *underscores* in the name.

 ### Variables
-1. The first letter of a variable name must be in lowercase.
+1. Variable names should begin with a lower case letter
 1. Variable names can contain *underscores*.
 1. Private or protected variables must contain an *underscore* at the end of the name.
-1. Variable name for a pointer type must start with letter *p*.
+1. Variable names for pointers should start with the letter *p*.
     - Exception #1: previous or next pointer in a linked list can be named as *prev* or *next.

 ### One dimensional arrays
-1. One dimensional array should be a C++ vector container.
+1. One dimensional arrays should be a C++ vector container.
-1. One dimensional array is passed to a function by the pointer to the first element.
+1. An one dimensional arrays is passed to a function by the pointer to its element and the size of the array.

 ### Multidimensional arrays
+1. Spatially dependent multidimensional arrays are allocated as the AthenaArray
-1. Multidimensional arrays are allocated by template functions
+1. Other multidimensional arrays are allocated by template functions.

 ### Choice of units
-1. The units of a physical variable use SI by default.
-Using units different from SI should be specified by append *underscore units* at the end of the variable name.
+1. The units of a physical variable should use SI by default.
+Using units different from SI should be specified by appending *underscore units* at the end of the variable name.
    - Example #1: pres\_bar means *pressure in bars*.

 ### Physical constants